 ALL Foam should be high density, quality, commercial-grade and laboratory certified free from dangerous formaldehyde and TDCPP (fire retardant) emissions.
 In addition, it should be certified to meet or exceed all appropriate state fire code standards.

-Foundations should be high quality industrial grade real plywood (and not cheaper/weaker imitation particle board) or quality Polymer foundations secured to the frame with the use of quality T-Nuts to assure long problem free use.
+Foundations should be high quality industrial grade real plywood (and not cheaper imitation particle board) or quality Polymer foundations secured to the frame with the use of quality T-Nuts to assure long problem free use.
+Beware of the weaker strand board or artificial composites.

 Ask for Samples